cognizant-eric-arroyo/talk-angular-v17-features-example-1/README.md

 1. Add `standalone: true` to title.component.ts
 2. Import it in AppModule

-Or

-1. Add `standalone: true` to title.component.ts
-2. Add `standalone: true` to app.component.ts
-3. Import both in AppModule

 # To change from NgModules to standalone everything:

 1. Make TitleComponent standalone